• Blog

 1. Google Ads

-Google Ads is one of the most powerful advertising platforms available to eCommerce brands today.
-It operates on a pay-per-click (PPC) model, meaning you only pay when someone clicks on your ad.
-These ads can appear across Google’s vast network—including the top of search engine results pages (SERPs), YouTube, Gmail, Google Shopping, and Google Display Network (GDN) sites.
-For eCommerce businesses, this means access to billions of daily users who are actively searching, browsing, or watching content—many of whom have high commercial intent.
+Google Ads is a very effective tool for online stores to advertise.
+It uses a pay-per-click (PPC) system, so you only pay when someone clicks on your ad.
+These ads can show up in many places like the top of Google search results, YouTube, Gmail, Google Shopping, and websites in the Google Display Network.
+For eCommerce businesses, this means reaching billions of people every day—many of whom are already looking to buy something.

 Google Ads offers multiple ad formats that cater specifically to online stores, including: